 Ingress allows access to Kubernetes services from outside the cluster.
 You can add an Ingress to the cluster through either an Ingress controller or a load balancer.
 It can provide load balancing, SSL termination, and name-based virtual hosting.

-Now that you know about the hardware and software components let’s go ahead and dive deep into the Kubernetes architecture.
+Now that you know about the hardware and software components let’s go ahead and dive deep into the Kubernetes architecture itself.

 The master node is the most vital component responsible for Kubernetes architecture.